NOTNA9015/Cobat/README.md

 # Cobat
-An app that makes Copilot available to anyone
+An open source program that makes Copilot available to anyone